kubernetes/website/content/en/blog/_posts/2022-08-23-kubernetes-1.25-blog.md

 Promoted `endPort` in [Network Policy](https://kubernetes.io/docs/concepts/services-networking/network-policies/#targeting-a-range-of-ports) to GA.
 Network Policy providers that support `endPort` field now can use it to specify a range of ports to apply a Network Policy.
 Previously, each Network Policy could only target a single port.

-Please be aware that `endPort` field **MUST BE SUPPORTED** by the Network Policy provider.
+Please be aware that `endPort` field **must be supported** by the Network Policy provider.
 If your provider does not support `endPort`, and this field is specified in a Network Policy, the Network Policy will be created covering only the port field (single port).

 ### Promoted Local Ephemeral Storage Capacity Isolation to Stable
 The [Local Ephemeral Storage Capacity Isolation](https://github.com/kubernetes/enhancements/tree/master/keps/sig-storage/361-local-ephemeral-storage-isolation) feature moved to GA.
 This was introduced as alpha in 1.8, moved to beta in 1.10, and it is now a stable feature.
 It provides support for capacity isolation of local ephemeral storage between pods, such as `EmptyDir`, so that a pod can be hard limited in its consumption of shared resources by evicting Pods if its consumption of local ephemeral storage exceeds that limit.